isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-10-05-post-safeguarding-tracetogether-data-minister-josephine-teo.md

 permalink: /media-hub/parliament/20211005
 layout: post
 ---

-## Fourteenth Parliament of Singapore – First Session for the Sitting on 5 October 2021
+**Fourteenth Parliament of Singapore – First Session for the Sitting on 5 October 2021**

-**NOTICE PAPER NO 739 OF 2021**

 ### Question